conan-io/docs/reference/commands/development/build.rst

                             absolute path is allowed.
       -sf SOURCE_FOLDER, --source-folder SOURCE_FOLDER
                             Directory containing the sources.
 Defaulted to the conanfile's directory.
-A relative path to current directory can also be specified
+A relative path to the current directory can also be specified